 Always Address Your Root Causes, Too

-While these supplements can nourish and may even help to heal thyroid tissue, a truly holistic, integrative plan of healing the root causes of thyroid problems is always a wise plan.
+While these supplements can help, a truly holistic, integrative plan of healing the root causes of thyroid problems is always a wise plan.
 For more on the Root Causes of Hashimoto’s, and how to heal them, get my book The Adrenal Thyroid Revolution.
 It’s got the steps you’ll want to take to take back your health!

 The Adrenal Thyroid Revolution